 Apr 22, 2018

-Today I’m interviewing Rita Golden Gelman - an extraordinary and delightful world traveler.
+Episode 6: Today I’m interviewing Rita Golden Gelman - an extraordinary and delightful world traveler.
 Now 80 years old, she spent 30 years of her later life without a permanent residence.
 Author of the New York Times bestseller: Tales of a Female Nomad: Living at Large in the World, she has endless travel stories and lessons to share.
 A prolific children's book author who wrote while on the road, Rita was a working nomad well before the current "digital nomad" trend.
 She also edited and published a collection of stories from women travelers: Female Nomad and Friends: Tales of Breaking Free and Breaking Bread Around the World.
-She was invited to share her life and travel perspectives in a TEDx talk: The Joy of Connecting.